matik12/aurelia-oauth/README.md

 ## Support for aurelia-fetch-client

 Currently, aurelia-oauth provides automatic feature of adding authorization header to every request by using custom interceptor.
-To implement this, plugin uses **aurelia-http-client** which has support for cancelling requests in case when token has expired before request occurred.
+To implement this, plugin uses **aurelia-http-client** which has support for cancelling requests in case when token has expired before the request has occurred.
 The following issue considering poor fetch API implementation will be investigated further in the future to adjust aurelia-oauth plugin.
-More on this to be done soon...